 - A private waste collection company that employs the driver and/or owns the truck

 - The truck’s manufacturer or a manufacturer of replacement parts

 - A mechanic or repair service that maintains the truck

 - A government agency if trash collection is provided by a municipality

-Some municipalities hire private trash collection contractors, while others own garbage trucks and provide trash collection directly to residents of the city or town.
+Some municipalities hire private trash collection contractors, while others own garbage trucks and provide trash collection directly to city or town residents.
 In the latter case, the agency providing trash collection could have governmental immunity to prosecution for injuries or damage it causes.
 Such immunity can make it hard for you to file a successful claim for compensation even if the garbage truck driver or owner is clearly at fault.
-The conditions of liability for government agencies are laid out in the Texas Tort Claims Act (TTCA).
+The Texas Tort Claims Act (TTCA) lists the liability conditions for government agencies.
 Your attorney will be familiar with the TTCA and determine whether and how to go about seeking compensation from a government agency for your damages.

 What to Do If You’re Struck by a Garbage Truck

 If you’re physically able to do so immediately after a garbage truck wreck, you can protect your damage claim and help your lawyer help you by calling 911 to report your accident, taking photos of the truck and the accident scene, exchanging insurance, and contact information with the truck driver, getting contact info from any witnesses, seeking medical attention immediately, notifying your own insurance company, and contacting a truck accident attorney.
 Do not apologize or admit any fault to anyone, and do not communicate with the truck driver’s insurer.
 Refer all calls and messages to your lawyer.

 Have You Been Injured in a Texas Garbage Truck Crash?

 Consulting an experienced truck accident attorney is your first step toward justice.
 Contact us online, start a chat, or call us at 281-688-6880 to schedule your free consultation.
 You pay no attorney fees until we win your case.